 PARAMETER DESCRIPTION ThreatQ Host This is the host of the ThreatQ instance, either the IP Address or Hostname as resolvable by ThreatQ.
-Client ID This is the OAuth id that can be found at Settings Gear → User Management → API details within the user's details.
+ThreatQ Client ID This is the OAuth id that can be found at Settings Gear \rightarrow User Management \rightarrow API details within the user's details.
 Email Address This is the User in the ThreatQ System for integrations.
 Password The password for the above ThreatQ account.
+Status This is the default status for objects that are created by this Integration.

+PARAMETER

-PARAMETER DESCRIPTION
+DESCRIPTION